Friday, December 30, 2005

 Another well received weekend for our catering shenanigans, this time for the Durham Treasure Trap Reunion Banquet.

-The usual A-Team: Ellen (the boss, plus organisational and all round catering genius), Pig (breakfast eggmeister and ‘the griddle’), me (breads and veggie guff), Adam (general and pot boy) and Catt (fancy girlie desert stuff and t-towel goddess).
+The usual A-Team: Ellen (the boss, plus organizational and all-round catering genius), Pig (breakfast eggmeister and ‘the griddle’), me (breads, gen prep, and veggie guff), Adam (general and pot boy) and Catt (fancy girlie desert stuff and t-towel goddess).
 This is our 5th or 6th banquet now, not allowing for hog roasts and stuff, and we've got it truly sussed.

 Golden Apple played (spot on lads, cheers for the kitchen serenade) and everyone had a fab time.
 Muchos cleaning.
 Muchos alcohol.
 Nada sleep (despite the clocks going back).
 Righteous graft.